CurtisFenner/smol-builder/docs/smol.md

 is `true` because *every* number bigger than `10` is also bigger than `0`.

-"There exists" can be expressed by negating a quantifier, but typically such a value can instead be explicitly computed.
+"There exists" can be expressed by negating a `forall`.
+However, typically you can construct a value to show that it exists.

 ## Failure and Unsoundness